OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 - To enhance the reliability and performance of your integration, we strongly advise implementing response caching for the OIDC configuration.

-4. Check if user is able to authenticate with CIBA¶
+5. Check if user is able to authenticate with CIBA¶

-To be able to authenticate with CIBA, the user must be enrolled in BankID with Biometrics.
+To be able to authenticate with CIBA, the user must be enrolled in BankID with biometrics.
 To check if the user is enrolled, you need to make a request to the user-exists API.

-5. Register the permission upfront¶
+6. Register the permission upfront¶

 To register a permission, follow these steps: